Phied/Websites/_content/1-blog/2013-11-29-the-great-wilderness.md

 ---
 title: The Great Wilderness
+author:
+  - firstname: keith
 categories:
   - appendages
   - wilderness
   - survival
   - cold
+excerpt: |
+	<p>The last several months have been a hallowing and trying experience.
+I lost another toe this winter.
+Seven still remain, faithful friends as they are.
+This wilderness in which I've become accustom is unforgiving as my father; as cold as my mother.</p>
 ---
 The last several months have been a hallowing and trying experience.
 I lost another toe this winter.
 Seven still remain, faithful friends as they are.
 This wilderness in which I've become accustom is unforgiving as my father; as cold as my mother.